-It’s the ultimate dream for many to become successful in business although it’s well known that 50% of startups fail within the first five years.
+It’s the ultimate dream for many to become successful in business although it’s well known that the failure rate of SMBs is 20% in year one, 30% in year two, 50% in year 5, and 70% in year ten.
 That doesn’t mean there isn’t any hope.
 According to a recent study, entrepreneurs that fail in their first attempts are much more likely to be successful the second time around.

 Here are ten ways you can enjoy success as your own boss: